Hiking With Kids is always an adventure.

-So you have kids… your hiking days are over right?
+So you have kids and your hiking days are over, right?
 WRONG!

 Hiking with kids and introducing them to nature is one of the most rewarding experiences an outdoors enthusiast can have.
 To be able to teach new skills, pass on information, and watch young eyes light up as they set their sights on new wonders is a true blessing.

 There are however a few things you must keep in mind:

 Start them young – At a very young age, you want to start taking them outdoors.
 Go for short hikes and start building their endurance until they reach a level which is equal to a good day hike.
 As they get older, their abilities and interests will mature and before you know it, you will have a hiking buddy for life.

 They are just kids – Their interests are different than yours.
 You have to look at the outing from their perspective and think about the goal, the reward, the adventure.
 Hiking farther/faster/longer is not a child’s idea of a good days outing.
 Instead, hype up the destination.
 “I can’t wait to see the waterfall” or “I bet we can see for miles from the top of this hill”.